NEW MEMBER OFFER!

 • Pull the sling down to tension it and tie an overhand below the two pieces; they are now equalized, with two strands hanging between the pieces.

-• Pull this two-stranded bight down and tie a second overhand in it, then clip it into your largest/strongest piece—you now have a quad between two small, equalized pieces and one large, bomber piece.
+• Pull this two-stranded bight down and tie a second overhand in it.
+Then clip it into your largest/strongest piece—you now have a quad between two small, equalized pieces and one large, bomber piece.

 Film: How Matt Cornell Free Soloed One of America’s Classic Hard Mixed Routes